Droid00000/Frost/README.md

 5. **Run the bot**

-Either build the Dockerfile, or to run locally do `bundle exec ruby core.rb`.
+Either build the Dockerfile, or to run locally do: `bundle exec ruby core.rb`.

 ## ToS and Privacy Policy